fischimglas/piper/README.md

 **State: Development!**

 Piper is a lightweight PHP framework for building AI- and API-driven pipelines.
+It orchestrates sequences of operations, each optionally equipped with an adapter, a strategy, and filters.
-It enables the orchestration of sequences of operations with **adapters**, **strategies**, and **dependencies**.
-This allows you to create **complicated data flows**, where the output of one sequence can be reused or transformed by another.
+Sequences are linked via dependencies, forming a Directed Acyclic Graph (DAG) that ensures outputs are computed in the correct order without cycles.
+This allows you to build complex, multi-step workflows where the output of one sequence can be reused, transformed, or passed to multiple other sequences in a controlled and predictable way.

 ## Features
 - Define sequences of operations that can consume input, process data, and produce results.